 The accuracy attained by each of the learning algorithms is shown in Table 1.
-Column 6 reports the accuracy of the majority classifier, columns 7 and 8 show the best and average accuracy reported by the 10 participating SENSEVAL teams.
+Column 5 reports the accuracy of the majority classifier, columns 6 and 7 show the best and average accuracy reported by the 10 participating SENSEVAL teams.
 The evaluation at SENSEVAL was based on precision and recall, so we converted those scores to accuracy by taking their product.
-However, the best precision and recall may have come from different teams, so the best accuracy shown in column 7 may actually be higher than that of any single participating SENSEVAL system.
-The average accuracy in column 8 is the product of the average precision and recall reported for the participating SENSEVAL teams.
-Column 9 shows the accuracy of the decision tree using the J48 learning algorithm and the features identified by power divergence statistic.
-Column 11 shows the accuracy of the decision tree when the Dice Coefficient selects the features.
-Columns 10 and 12 show the accuracy of the Decision Stump based on the power divergence statistic and the Dice Coefficient respectively.
-Finally, Column 14 shows the accuracy of the Naive Bayesian classifier based on a bag of words feature set.
+However, the best precision and recall may have come from different teams, so the best accuracy shown in column 6 may actually be higher than that of any single participating SENSEVAL system.
+The average accuracy in column 7 is the product of the average precision and recall reported for the participating SENSEVAL teams.
+Column 8 shows the accuracy of the decision tree using the J48 learning algorithm and the features identified by a power divergence statistic.
+Column 10 shows the accuracy of the decision tree when the Dice Coefficient selects the features.
+Columns 9 and 11 show the accuracy of the decision stump based on the power divergence statistic and the Dice Coefficient respectively.
+Finally, column 13 shows the accuracy of the Naive Bayesian classifier based on a bag of words feature set.

 The most accurate method is the decision tree based on a feature set determined by the power divergence statistic.
-The last line of Table 1 shows the win-tie-loss score for the decision tree/power divergence method.
-A win means it was more accurate than the method in the column, a loss means it was less accurate, and a tie means it was equally accurate.
-This approach was more accurate than the best reported SENSEVAL results for 19 of the 36 tasks, and more accurate for 30 of the 36 tasks when compared to the average reported accuracy.
+The last line of Table 1 shows the win-tie-loss score of the decision tree/power divergence method relative to every other method.
+A win shows it was more accurate than the method in the column, a loss means it was less accurate, and a tie means it was equally accurate.
+The decision tree/power divergence method was more accurate than the best reported SENSEVAL results for 19 of the 36 tasks, and more accurate for 30 of the 36 tasks when compared to the average reported accuracy.
 The decision stumps also fared well, proving to be more accurate than the best SENSEVAL results for 14 of the 36 tasks.